oanguenot/JSONgle/documentation/API.md

 Any recipients of a room can be informed when someone is typing a message to streamline the conversation.
 When the user is writing a message, the method **isTyping()** can be called with a state equals to `true` to inform the recipients that a message is in progress.
 When the user is no more writing (eg: text content erased from the input field, long paused, etc...), the method **isTyping()** can be called with a state equals to `false` in the same way.

 Note: Receiving a new message from someone should reset the state of the isTyping automatically to `false` without having to send that message.

+### isTypingMuc(boolean: state, string: to)

+Same for sending the typing state in a muc room.

 ### request(string: to, string: query, object: content) -> Promise